Chisomnwa/TheLook_Ecommerce_Analysis/Business Case Study Questions and Answers.md

 ## Output:
 traffic source| total_customers
 -- | --
-Search | 45992
+Search | 46046
-Organic | 9872
+Organic | 10110
-Facebook | 3842
+Facebook | 3897
-Email | 3470
+Email | 3391
-Display | 2666
+Display | 2618

 ### Insights:
-* The chanels that brougth in the most customers were Search, followed by Organic, and Facebook.
+* The channels that brought in the most customers were Search, followed by Organic, and Facebook.

 ---
 ### 6. We will provide promotions during Chinese New Year celebrations for female customers in China via email.

 Please provide data on how many customers we should promote each email!

+### Steps:
+* Select the id, email of the customers

+* Use the WHERE clause to filter the data for females living in China

 ```sql
 SELECT
   id,